-Jeff Winters practices therapeutic apheresis all day long, and he gave us a terrific overview in BBGuy Essentials 025.
+Jeff Winters gave us a terrific overview of therapeutic apheresis in BBGuy Essentials 025.
 Today’s episode addresses how to use those principles to treat TTP.
 This terrifying disease, caused in adults primarily by a deficiency of an enzyme with a funny name, “ADAMTS13“, can be rapidly fatal if not promptly diagnosed and treated.
 In modern practice, treatment is primarily done using Therapeutic Plasma Exchange (TPE), with replacement of the “bad” plasma with “good.”
 Dr. Winters helps us understand the pathophysiology of this nasty disease, as well as when we should pull the trigger on treating patients suspected of having TTP.
 He will also discuss the use of the poorly understood blood product, “cryo-poor plasma,” as a replacement fluid option.
 Trainees and practitioners in pathology, hematology, and laboratory sciences will benefit from this discussion.

 DISCLAIMER: The opinions expressed on this episode are those of my guest and I alone, and do not reflect those of the organizations with which either of us is affiliated.
 Neither Dr. Winters nor I have any relevant financial disclosures.